Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/icons.md

 }
 ```

-If you also want to change the icon for the submenu, you need to change it in `themeConfig.ts` file.
+If you also want to change the icon for the submenu, you need to change it in the `themeConfig.ts` file.

 ```ts
 // src/configs/themeConfig.ts